 Google, being a multinational technology company, says the return of News will assist readers in Spain to find coverage on stories from a broad range of publications- and help fight misinformation.
 The company claims the move will be highly beneficial to publishers and journalists by making their work more visible and helping to drive traffic to their websites.

-In addition, the company is planning the return of to Spain (GNS).
+In addition, the company is planning the return of Google News Showcase to Spain (GNS).
 GNS is a product and program designed to collate and collect high-quality news from publishers in Google News and Discover and pays them for it.
-Google has also paid some publishers to in Showcase- at no cost whatsoever to readers.
+Google has also paid some publishers to offer some of their paywalled stories in Showcase- at no cost whatsoever to readers.

 READ MORE: Spain clears first hurdle over Google tax